Michael Marmot: Career

 He was a member of the Royal Commission on Environmental Pollution for six years and in the New Year Honours 2000 he was knighted by Queen Elizabeth II, for services to epidemiology and the understanding of health inequalities.

 Marmot advised the WHO.
 He was chair of the Commission on Social Determinants of Health (CSDH), which was set up by the World Health Organization 2005, and in August 2008 he produced for the commission a report called Closing the Gap in a Generation.

 Marmot gave the Harveian Oration in 2006.

 He leads the English Longitudinal Study of Ageing (ELSA), and is engaged in several international research efforts on the social determinants of health.
 He served as president of the British Medical Association (BMA) from 2010 to 2011, and is the new president of the British Lung Foundation.

 Marmot served as president of the World Medical Association for 2015–16.
+During his tenure he faced calls to eject the Israeli Medical Association (IMA) from the World Medical Association, owing to the evidence of Israeli doctors complicity with the torture of Palestinians.
+He received criticism for not only refusing to eject the IMA but also accepting the IMA's stated commitment to medical ethics without investigating any of the torture claims.

 Marmot was elected member of the Academia Europaea in 1995.

 Marmot was appointed Member of the Order of the Companions of Honour (CH) in the 2023 New Year Honours for services to public health.

 Memberships

 Marmot was elected as a fellow of the Royal College of Physicians (FRCP) in 1989.
-He became a fellow of the Faculty of Public Health (FFPHM) in 1989, a fellow of the Academy of Medical Sciences (FMedSci) in 2008, and was elected an honorary fellow of the British Academy (Hon FBA) also in 2008.
+He became a fellow of the Faculty of Public Health (FFPHM) in 1989, a fellow of the Academy of Medical Sciences (FMedSci) in 1998, and was elected an honorary fellow of the British Academy (Hon FBA) also in 2008.

 He has been furthermore elected an honorary fellow of the Royal Society of Public Health (Hon FRSPH) in 2008, an honorary fellow of the Royal College of Psychiatrists (Hon FRCPsych) in 2013, and an honorary fellow of the Faculty of Public Health (Hon FFPH).

 Marmot is a Foreign Associate Member of the Institute of Medicine (IOM).